mdubourg001/maximedubourg.com/assets/posts/understanding-datetimes-as-a-frontend-dev.md

 Let's take the same examples as before of a scheduled worldwide video conference and of the Halloween celebration.
 My advice to parse for these two different cases would be:

-#### parsing a datetime representing an exact same moment for anybody around the world (ex: video conference)

-**Parse a string WITH a timezone offset**.
+#### When parsing a datetime representing an exact same moment for anybody around the world (ex: video conference): **parse a string WITH a timezone offset**

-This way, the resulting Date object will be the same no matter where the end user will be, ex:
+This way, the resulting `Date` object will be the same no matter where the end user will be, ex:

 ```javascript
 new Date("2023-12-04T08:30:42Z");
 ```

-#### parsing a datetime representing a date and a time relative to a physical localization (ex: Halloween celebration)

-**Parse a string WITHOUT a timezone offset**.
+#### When parsing a datetime representing a date and a time relative to a physical localization (ex: Halloween celebration): **parse a string WITHOUT a timezone offset**

-This way, the resulting Date object will be different depending on which timezone the end user physically is in, ex:
+This way, the resulting `Date` object will be different depending on which timezone the end user physically is in, ex:

 ```javascript
 new Date(startsOn.split("T")[0]);